pkuzan/aws-basics/lab/aws-basics.md

 #### IDE (Optional)
 Download Intellij Community from [https://www.jetbrains.com/idea](https://www.jetbrains.com/idea)

+#### Conventions
+In the subsequent tasks, please substitute ${your-sid} with your SID.

 ### Intro to Lab
 AWS blah blah

 ### Generate Spring Boot Application.
-In your browser, navigate to [https://start.spring.io/](https://start.spring.io/) In this and subsequent tasks, please substitute ${sid} with your SID.
-Change the artifact name to ${sid}-aws-basics and add Actuator and Rest Repositories dependencies.
+In your browser, navigate to [https://start.spring.io/](https://start.spring.io/) Change the artifact name to ${your-sid}-aws-basics and add Actuator and Rest Repositories dependencies.
 Press the Generate Project button and a zip file named ${sid}-aws-basics.zip will be downloaded.
 ![](images/initializr.png?raw=true)

-Unzip the ${sid}-aws-basics.zip file.
+Unzip the ${you-sid}-aws-basics.zip file.
 Open a Command or Terminal
 Change directory to the directory where the zip file was unzipped.
 Execute the following commands.
 ```
 mvn package
-java -jar target/${sid}-aws-basics-0.0.1-SNAPSHOT.jar
+java -jar target/${your-sid}-aws-basics-0.0.1-SNAPSHOT.jar
 ```

 Insert the URL below into your browser